pats-model/pats-model/README.md

 By default PATS will display all errors, warnings and infos from log.
 However, if that is not sufficient you can increase the logging level using `PATS_LOG_LEVEL=debug` environmental variable to turn on the display of insightful debug messages.

-### Single and double floating-point precision

-PATS is designed to work with single precision (32-bit) floating-point variables.
-As shown in IFS single-precision is sufficient in most meteorological applications and brings significant performance improvement over double-precision [[1]](https://www.ecmwf.int/en/newsletter/148/meteorology/single-precision-ifs).

-However, when increased precision is needed the model can be compiled with `doube_precision` feature.

 ### Non-blocking I/O

 PATS concurrency design allows for the model to not stop entirely when writing the output and reading input.
 The model  will lose some performance temporalily, as IO operations are CPU-intensive.
 But it will use as much of remaining resources as possible, so no time is wasted waiting for IO operation to finish.